yasseryoussef/swap_signer/README.md

 paramters are send as query string this api will sigen the invoice and retrun a full signed document

-the secoubd api is for recipte api uir is http://localhost:5111/api/SigenRecipt
+the Second  api is for recipte api uir is http://localhost:5111/api/SigenRecipt

 this link for published file to implement in your application